chrisfromthepast/opampmic/README.md

 Jules has an alternate design that is impedance balanced, which is also worth a shot, as well as a version for true condensers.

-I have had problems with this mic on some vintage style preamps, but on most modern chip based preamps, it performs well.
+I have been really happy with this little circuit.